Inversion of adjunction for quotient singularities III: semi-invariant case: Abstract

 \section{Abstract}

 We prove the precise inversion of adjunction formula for finite linear group quotients of complete intersection varieties defined by semi-invariant equations.
 As an application, we prove the semi-continuity of minimal log discrepancies for them.
-These results extend the results in our first paper, where we prove the same results for complete intersection varieties defined by ``invariant equations".
+These results extend the results in our first paper, where we prove the same results for finite linear group quotients of complete intersection varieties defined by ``invariant equations".